abhi-dyna/PreProd-RUM/RUM-Docker.md

 ![Sespro4](./assets/rum/Dynatrace/Sespro4.png)

 ### Define user tag
-1. Navigate to Sample BankApp's settings page
+1. Navigate to Sample SampleApp's settings page
 1. Select "Capturing" and click on "User tag"
 1. Select "Add tag(identifier) rule"
 1. Select "CSS selector" and define it as  **body>div:nth-child(1) > p**, enable "Apply cleanup rule" and define the regex as **\welcome(.*+)** and Click on "Save changes"